Quantum Information Theory (Spring 2021)

 In addition, your exam grade alone has to be at least a 5.0.
 The same rule applies for the re-sit exam.

-There will be one homework problem set per week, posted on the course homepage by Monday.
+There will be homework problems each week, posted on the course homepage by Monday.
 You must submit your completed homework on ELO before the lecture the week after.
 The solutions will be discussed in the exercise class (among other things).
 Assignments will be accepted late only if you have extenuating circumstances (such as sickness or family emergency) and provided you confirm with the lecturer before the deadline.
 Your lowest two scores on the problem sets will be ignored (this includes any problem set you did not submit).

 You are allowed to bring one self-prepared “cheat sheet” to the exam (A4 paper, hand-written, you can use both sides).